rust-lang/prev.rust-lang.org/faq.md

 The first step in understanding the borrow checker is reading the errors it produces.
 A lot of work has been put into making sure the borrow checker provides quality assistance in resolving the issues it identifies.
 When you encounter a borrow checker problem, the first step is to slowly and carefully read the error reported, and to only approach the code after you understand the error being described.

-The second step is to become familiar with the ownership and mutability-related container types provided by the Rust standard library, including `Cell`, `RefCell`, and `Cow`.
+The second step is to become familiar with the ownership and mutability-related container types provided by the Rust standard library, including [`Cell`][Cell], [`RefCell`][RefCell], and [`Cow`][Cow].
 These are useful and necessary tools for expressing certain ownership and mutability sutations, and have been written to be of minimal performance cost.

 The single most important part of understanding the borrow checker is practice.
 Rust's strong static analyses guarantees are strict and quite different from what many programmers have worked with before.
 It will take some time to become completely comfortable with everything.